Bristol Beaufort: Pacific

 Four DAP Beauforts of 100 Squadron, near the New Guinea coast in early 1945.
 The nearest Beaufort is QH-X A9-626.

 During the first years of World War II, the Australian government found itself unable to procure twin-engine bomber aircraft for home duties in Australia.
 It was decided that the Australian Department of Aircraft Production (DAP) would build Beauforts under licence, for the Royal Australian Air Force (RAAF).

 By late 1941, British authorities had also ordered 180 Australian-built Beauforts for the RAF Far East Command, for use in East Asia.
 In particular, DAP Beauforts were to replace the extremely outdated (1928) Vickers Vildebeests operated by No. 100 Squadron RAF at Singapore.
 Q Flight, a detachment from 100 Squadron was based in Australia for operational conversion purposes.

-When Japan entered the war and invaded Malaya on 8 December 1941, about 20 DAP Beauforts had been completed and delivered to Q Flight in Australia.
+When the Pacific War began and Japanese invasion of Malaya began on 8 December 1941, about 20 DAP Beauforts had been completed and delivered to Q Flight in Australia.
 Only six Australian-built Beauforts reached Singapore, just after hostilities began.
 Over Malaya and Singapore, 100 Squadron continued to operate Vildebeests, suffering severe losses.
 One Beaufort, attached to Air Headquarters, Singapore as a reconnaissance aircraft was attacked, during its first sortie, by Japanese fighters, severely damaged and written-off.
 The RAF decided that the Beaufort lacked sufficient performance and armament to defend itself against late model fighters, and that 100 Squadron's crews lacked sufficient training and experience on the type.
 As Japanese forces approached Singapore in early 1942, RAF bases there were abandoned; the remaining Beauforts and 100 Squadron personnel were evacuated to Australia.
-All Australian-built Beauforts previously scheduled for British squadrons were subsequently delivered to the RAAF.
+All Australian-built Beauforts previously scheduled for British squadrons were delivered to the RAAF.